Splitting formulas for the local real Gromov-Witten invariants: Background and notation

 Throughout this paper we restrict ourselves to target manifolds $X$ which are (families of) symmetric curves; in this case we denote the target curve by $(\Si, c)$ and the family of such by $\F$, see \S\ref{S.fam.curves}.
-Furthermore we consider {\em only} the case when the domains are {\em possibly disconnected} and the restriction of the map to each connected component of the domain is {\em nontrivial} in homology.